weirdoZHANG/Alter/README.md

-# Alter: Time Series Forecasting Models Capturing Spatial-Temporal-Random Information from Fusion of Time index and Multivariate value
+# Alter: A Deep Meta-Optimization Model with Learning Spatial-Temporal-Random Information for Time Series Forecasting
 <p align="center">
 <img src=".\pics\Alter.png" width = "200" alt="" align=center />
 <br><br>
-<b>Figure 1.</b> The overall architecture of Alter model.
+<b>Figure 1.</b> The overall architecture of the Alter model.
 </p>

 Official PyTorch code repository for the Alter.

-* To overcome the shortcomings of time-index models and multivariate-value models, we propose a new input that fuses time index and multivariate value.
+* Introducing the proposed Alter model and its crucial internal modules in detail.
-* In order to dominate the fusion input, a closed Ridge Regressor based on meta-learning mode is used to construct the Alter, and the multiscale Gaussian random Fourier mapping feature method and Spatial-Temporal-Random MLP concatenation learning are used to learn their feature information.
+* Designing key algorithms like Spatial AKConv, EGU, and Random INR to efficiently extract Spatial-Temporal-Random information, and using Standard INR to enhance the feature representation.
-* Under six benchmarks for long-term time series prediction, including ETTm2, ECL, Exchange, Traffic, Weather and ILI, Alter achieved an average performance improvement of 21.5%.
-Among them, the Alter based on fusion of time index and multivariate value has the best performance in the Alter series.
+* Achieving state-of-the-art performance in various prediction tasks, Alter has verified the effectiveness of its key components through numerous ablation experiments.

 ## Spatial-Temporal-Random MLP (STRMLP)

-Inspired by many MLP precedents of joint learning information, our proposed STRMLP can capture spatial correlation, temporal dependence and randomness information of sequences.
+Our proposed STRMLP can capture spatial correlation, temporal dependence and randomness information of sequences.

 <p align="center">
 <img src=".\pics\STRMLP.png" width = "800" alt="" align=center />
 <br><br>
-<b>Figure 2.</b> The structure of each layer of STRINR in STRMLP.
+<b>Figure 2.</b> The structure of one layer of STRINR in STRMLP, which includes four types of algorithms: EGU, Spatial AKConv, Random INR, and Standard INR.
 </p>

 ## Requirements